 If you’re considering a property as a potential short term rental, contact us and we’re happy to offer our honest opinion about its potential.
 If we think you might have issues with neighbors or may do better renting it long term, we’ll tell you up front.
 The reason is obvious.
 We can only help owners achieve the best returns if we guide them properly!

 For more information email us at: [email protected]

 4.)
 How Close To Public Transport?

-While searching for properties, take the time to talk with neighbours, introduce yourself and learn about possible building restrictions for short term rentals.
+While searching for properties, take the time to talk with neighbors, introduce yourself and learn about possible building restrictions for short term rentals.
 It pays to do your research in advance!
-Is the setting welcoming or would your new neighbours be the types to complain about every footstep?
+Is the setting welcoming or would your new neighbors be the types to complain about every footstep?

 We can’t emphasize how important it is to imagine yourself on holiday in London if you’re buying an apartment or home with short term rentals in mind.
 Thinking of important amenities like shopping, markets and transportation is fundamental – both for enjoying the best of the London lifestyle yourself and also for making an appealing holiday rental.

 5.)
 Walk around at night: The Safety Factor.